 Due to the risks of homophobic bullying and outdated attitudes, LGBT members feel pressured and remain in the closet.
 This has led to 33% of gay engineers claiming that they feel their sexuality was a barrier to the progression of their career.
 Another reason as to why LGBT workers are reluctant to come out is because 53% of LGBT workers have heard jokes about gay and lesbian people at least once whilst being at work, and 1 in 5 LGBT employees have reported that they have been told or it has been implied to dress more masculine or feminine.
 Even though passing comments made by fellow employees may not be intended badly, they may not be appreciated by the person at the receiving end of the joke.
 No one likes to work in a hostile environment where they feel unwelcome or isolated.

-Companies must start off by making their working environment a place where everyone feels comfortable and safe.
+Companies must start off by making their working environment a place where everyone feels comfortable. included and safe.
 Setting up benchmarks to assess accomplishments by creating policies, staff engagement and career developments for everyone can be beneficial for all workers with making them feel welcome, especially LGBT.